rafaelherik/terraform-provider-aznamingtool/docs/utils/error_handling.md

 ### In this example:

-* The initializeClient function returns an ErrorClientNotInitialized error.
+* The `initializeClient` function returns an `ErrorClientNotInitialized` error.
-* The main function checks if the error matches ErrorClientNotInitialized.
+* The main function checks if the error matches `ErrorClientNotInitialized`.
-* An inner error (network timeout) is wrapped with ErrorClientNotInitialized.
+* An inner error (network timeout) is wrapped with `ErrorClientNotInitialized`.
-* The wrapped error is printed and checked if it matches ErrorClientNotInitialized.
+* The wrapped error is printed and checked if it matches `ErrorClientNotInitialized`.
 * This approach provides a consistent and structured way to handle errors in your Go application.